Reputation Matters logo

 You volunteered to serve your community.
 Now you’re making million-dollar decisions with no training.
 Here’s what board consulting actually is — and does.

-What Reputation Matters Does — And Who It’s For
+What Strategic Communications Consulting Looks Like — And Who It’s For

 Alt text: A lone figure standing at the convergence of two paths — representing high-stakes decisions and the clarity Reputation Matters provides